danieljakots/fladdok2map/readme.md

 # Roadmap (please contribute :))

-*  fix some ugly stuff needed for hosting the flask instance with a prefix (see branch hosting-chown)
 *  Better CSS (bootstrap?)
 *  add the map in the result page so one doesn't have to click on a link?